-Deutsche Telekom is present in the Austrian mobile communications market by virtue of its subsidiary T-Mobile Austria.
+Deutsche Telekom is present in the Austrian mobile communications market with its subsidiary Magenta Telekom (T-Mobile Austria GmbH).
 Via T-Systems, the company also offers cutting-edge IT services for business customers.

-In May 2019, T-Mobile Austria and UPC Austria became the newly created Magenta Telekom.
-The Deutsche Telekom subsidiary is now bundling its services under the Magenta and Magenta Business brands.
-The corporate brand remains the internationally known T logo.
-The company offers broadband Internet via fiber optic cable, mobile communications, entertainment, the latest technologies for digital life and business solutions.
+In May 2019, T-Mobile Austria and UPC Austria merged to form the new Magenta Telekom.
+This move saw the Deutsche Telekom subsidiary pool its services under the Magenta and Magenta Business brands, while retaining the internationally renowned corporate “T” logo.
+The company offers broadband internet via fiber-optic cable, mobile communications, entertainment, the latest technologies for digital life and business solutions.

 Offerings for consumers

 The mobile network run by Magenta Telekom covers more than 99 percent of the population, 98.6 percent of which using LTE technology and over 40 percent using 5G.
 With its fiber-optic cable network, the company provides fast broadband internet.
 TV products are offered in the form of classic cable TV as well as a TV app which can be watched any time and anywhere.

 Magenta Telekom is a one-stop shop for end-to-end solutions, fiber-optic internet, and fixed-network telephony for business customers and offers all internet technologies and digitalization solutions.
 Magenta offers a special network for the Internet of Things (NarrowBand IoT and LTE-M) within its mobile communications network and acts as a Competence Center for the Internet of Things (IoT), among other tasks, for the entire Deutsche Telekom Group.

 As Deutsche Telekom's corporate customer arm, T-Systems is helping to shape the networked future of business and society with innovative ICT solutions and guides its customers in complex system implementation.